 What Makes James Hardie Siding Resistant to Fire?

 Fiber cement siding is made from cement, sand and a small amount of wood pulp.
 If you have ever tried to burn cement or sand, you know that it would take a temperature far greater than a wildfire can generate.
 The density of the siding prevents oxygen from penetrating, stopping fire in its tracks.

 What Are the Other Benefits of James Hardie Siding?

 James Hardie’s fiber cement siding is also resistant to damage from impacts such as hail and debris carried by high winds.
 It will not rot, is virtually insect-proof and resists warping and shrinking.
 It comes in a variety of styles, and you can order from a wide range of colors or paint it to create a unique exterior.
 James Hardie offers a 30-year, transferable warranty that is not subject to proration.
 Furthermore, many insurance companies in Texas offer reduced premiums when insuring structures clad in fiber cement siding.
 Incidentally, James Hardie produces fiber cement siding for commercial use as well as for residential use.

 To Learn More About James Hardie Siding

 Alpha Roofing is an award-winning, well-respected company providing an extensive range of roofing services.
-We install siding, attic insulation, skylights and gutters as well as asphalt shingles and metal roofing systems.
+We install siding, skylights, as well as asphalt shingles and metal roofing systems.
 We repair roofing and chimneys, and we also offer roof inspections and moss removal services.
 Our crew members are our employees, and they are well-trained, skilled professionals.
 If you have more questions about James Hardie Siding: Safe & Fire Resistant, or would like a free quote, complete the online form or call our office at (512) 777-1086.

 See Recent FAQ’s Below-